jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

   1. You can import all of your action types once and don't need to change imports again when you change the store
   2. It provides you with autocomplete when writing each action type

 The value of each constant is the same as its name.
-Notice that I don't prefix the action type with the domain/feature it belongs to; I find that useless for debugging so it would just add one more thing to write and generate mistakes.
-For action types that belong to an asynchronous request I always suffix their name with `"REQUEST"`, `"SUCCESS"`, or `"ERROR"`, corresponding to each phase of the request's lifecycle.
+Notice that I don't prefix the action type with the domain/feature it belongs to as I find that useless for debugging - the only valid reason I can think of to use it.
+For action types that belong to an asynchronous request I always suffix their name with `REQUEST`, `SUCCESS`, or `ERROR`, corresponding to each phase of the request's lifecycle.

 ## Store State